projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 ACRN Service VM Setup
 *********************

-Refer to the steps in :ref:`guide <rt_industry_ubuntu_setup>` to set up ACRN based on Ubuntu.
-Once complete, you should be able to launch the Service VM successfully.
+Follow the steps in this :ref:`rt_industry_ubuntu_setup` to set up ACRN based on Ubuntu and launch the Service VM.

 Setup for Using Windows as the Guest VM
 ***************************************